MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-with-AR.md

 # Make Dynamics 365 Remote Assist mobile calls with augmented reality supported devices

-Dynamics 365 Remote Assist mobile makes conducting repairs and remote inspections easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization.
+Microsoft Dynamics 365 Remote Assist mobile makes conducting repairs and remote inspections easy by providing technicians with the ability to launch one-to-one video calls with remote collaborators inside or outside of their organization.
 Experts can also use the mobile app to add annotations.

 Calls with Dynamics 365 Remote Assist mobile is available for calls between: